Skip to main content

 Frequently Asked Questions

 Yes.
 Price does not determine safety — certification does.
-The Emporia Energy Smart at $159 is both UL-listed and ETL-certified, meaning it has passed the same rigorous third-party safety testing as chargers costing $500+.
+The AIMILER Level 2 at $198 is both ETL and FCC certified, meaning it has passed the same rigorous third-party safety testing as chargers costing $500+.
 Look for the UL or ETL mark on any charger you buy, regardless of price.
 Every charger in our best cheap Level 2 EV chargers roundup carries a recognized safety certification.

 What is the best EV charger under $200?

-The Emporia Energy Smart at $159 is the best EV charger under $200 by a wide margin.
-It delivers 48 amps (11.52 kW) with WiFi smart features including scheduled charging and energy monitoring.
-The only other sub-$200 option worth considering is the VEVOR Level 2 at $189, which offers a clean hardwired installation but at a slower 32 amps and without any smart features.
+The AIMILER Level 2 at $198 is the best EV charger under $200.
+It delivers 32 amps (7.68 kW) with WiFi smart features including scheduled charging and energy monitoring.
+The only other sub-$200 option worth considering is the VEVOR Level 2 at $189, which offers a clean hardwired installation but without any smart features.
 Use our charging cost calculator to compare running costs for each.

 Do I need an electrician to install a cheap Level 2 EV charger?